 Whether it’s for the few clothes I sew or the home decor accessories, I really have to think of adding some hang tag to my next sewing project, it will make it more special.
 Online, you can design by yourself hang tags the way you want, it seems quite simple.
 Did you ever try?

 The easy dress sewing tutorial

 I choose some light fabric, it looks like lycra but it’s not stretch (I can’t remember the name).

 I bought a 7 feet long coupon.
 This dress is adaptable to the length you want to wear, from mini shirt to maxi dress.

 First, you need to take your shoulders measurements ( aka the distance between your shoulders)

 Fold the fabric in the middle lengthwise, and mark the center with a pin.
 Report your shoulders measurements, centering them on the fabric.

-In the scrap fabric, cut two rectangles, same length as the top part and 4 inches high.
-Serger the rectangles edges.
-Pin one rectangle on the trapeze top side, right side on right side.
+In the scrap fabric, cut two rectangles, the same length as the top part and 4 inches high.
+Serger the edges of the rectangles.
+Pin one rectangle on the trapeze top side, right side on the right side.
 Make a seam on the top part to sew both pieces together.
 Repeat the same on the second trapeze piece.
 Iron the seams.

 Put the two trapeze on top of each other, right side on right side.
 To sew the straps of the dress, make a 2 inches seam on each side, as close as the edge as possible.